AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: AMEIR

-As illustrated in Fig.\ref{fig:amer}, the child networks in AMER's search space share the same backbone architecture, which consists of the following aspects.
+The recommendation models in AMEIR's search space share the same three-stage backbone, as illustrated in Fig.\ref{fig:AMEIR}.

 \textbf{Stage~0: Feature Representation and Embedding}.
-In the common recommendation tasks, the input features are usually collected in a multi-field categorical form.
-Generally, there are three basic elements in the data instances: user profile, item profile and context profile.
+In the common recommender systems, the input features are collected in multi-field categorical form, and Generally, there are three basic elements in the data instances: user profile, item profile and context profile.
 User profile represents the user's personal information and can be expressed by a tuple of multiple fields, e.g., ("User ID", "User Attributes", etc).
 Analogously, item profile and context profile can be represented by ("Item ID", "Item Attributes", etc) and ("Time", "Place", etc).
-Based on the basic elements, AMER segregates the features into two groups: (1) The sequential features denote the historical user's behaviors, which can be represented by a list of behavior elements.
+Based on the basic elements, AMEIR segregates the features into two groups: segregated into sequential features and non-sequential features: (1) The sequential features describe the user's historical behaviors, which can be represented by a sequence of behavior elements.
 Each behavior element contains the corresponding item profile and the optional context profile.
-(2) Non-sequential features depict the attribute information of current recommendation, including user profile and instant context profile.
-In the click-through rate (CTR) prediction task, the target item profile should also be involved in non-sequential features.
+(2) The non-sequential features depict the attribute information of the current recommendation, including user profile, instant context profile, and the optional target profile for click-through rate (CTR) prediction task.

-Conforming to the existing methods~\cite{hidasi2016session,zhou2018deep}, AMER transforms the data instances into high-dimensional sparse vectors via one-hot or multi-hot encoding.
+Conforming to~\cite{covington2016deep,zhou2018deep}, AMEIR transforms the data instances into high-dimensional sparse vectors via one-hot or multi-hot encoding.
 Specifically, if the field is univalent, it will be converted to one-hot vector; if the field is multivalent, it will be encoded as a multi-hot vector.
-Therefore, the encoding of each data instance can be formally illustrated as:
+Each data instance can be formally illustrated as: